nextstrain/nextstrain.org/static-site/README.md

 ### public directory

 We use a `static-site/public` directory for assets which are exposed at the root (nextstrain.org) URL.
+At the moment these largely consist of images used in blog posts.

 ### static directory